Rave Cinemas: Company history

 On May 10, 2013, Starplex Cinemas bought the Berlin 12 located in Kensington, CT from Rave Cinemas.

 On May 29, 2013, the sale of Rave Cinemas to Cinemark Theatres was completed.
 Cinemark was also required to sell the Rave Stonybrook 20 + IMAX theater in Louisville, Kentucky, the Rave Ritz Center 16 in southern New Jersey, and either the Rave Hickory Creek 16 in Hickory Creek, Texas or the Cinemark 14 in Denton, Texas due to the purchase of Rave Cinemas.
 In addition, Cinemark's chairman Lee Roy Mitchell was also required to sell the Movie Tavern Inc. to Southern Theatres.
 Some former Rave locations now have the Cinemark branding.

-On July 18, 2013, Carmike Cinemas announced that they will be buying the Stonybrook 20 & IMAX, Ritz Center 16 and the Hickory Creek 16 theatres from Rave Cinemas, a division of Cinemark.
+On July 18, 2013, Carmike Cinemas announced that they will be buying the Stonybrook 20 & IMAX, Ritz Center 16 and the Hickory Creek 16 theaters from Rave Cinemas, a division of Cinemark.
 Cinemark kept the Cinemark 14 in Denton, Texas.
 With this change, Hickory Creek will remain with Screenvision.
 Louisville KY and Voorhees NJ will switch to Screenvision from National CineMedia.
 Because Cinemark retained the Denton location, it remained with National CineMedia.
 The sale was closed on August 16, 2013.

 On September 12, 2013, Southern Theatres announced that they acquired the Movie Tavern from Lee Roy Mitchell after he was required to sell the Movie Tavern after Cinemark bought Rave Cinemas on May 29, 2013.
 As a result, Cinemark opened their own dinner-and-a-movie theatres called Movie Bistro.
 This concept was launched in August 2013 and is currently at four Cinemark locations in Colorado, Louisiana, and Texas.
 The Movie Tavern will remain a brand of Southern Theatres.
 As part of Southern Theatres' long-term deal with National CineMedia, the Movie Tavern switched from Screenvision to National CineMedia in June 2014.
 As of December 2016, AMC now owns those former Carmike theatres, some of which are now AMC branded.

 The company also owned "Rave Digital Media" along with Continental Retail Development, with headquarters in Columbus, Ohio, and operated six properties under the "Rave Digital Media" brand.
 The Rave Digital Media brand was sold to AMC Theatres on January 4, 2013.